enthought/mayavi/docs/source/mayavi/auto/mlab_pipeline_tools.rst

     Add a dataset object to the Mayavi pipeline.

+    **Parameters**

-    The dataset can be either a tvtk dataset, or a mayavi source.
+    :dataset: a tvtk dataset, or a Mayavi source.
+              The dataset added to the Mayavi pipeline
+    :figure: a figure identifier number or string, None or False, optionnal.

             If no `figure` keyword argument is given, the data is added to the current figure (a new figure if created if necessary).

-    If a `figure` keyword argument is given, it should either the name name or the number of the figure the dataset should be added to, or None, in which case the data is not added to the pipeline.
+            If a `figure` keyword argument is given, it should either the name the number of the figure the dataset should be added to, or None, in which case the data is not added to the pipeline.

+            If figure is False, a null engine is created.
+This null engine does not create figures, and is mainly usefull for tensting, or using the VTK algorithms without visualization.

+    **Returns**

     The corresponding Mayavi source is returned.